NICEE 2017 Competition Rules

 Students will be judged at multiple times for different awards.
 In some instances, the student will be present during the judging, and other times not.
 There are three judging periods:

 - Before the event.
 All students will upload an Invention Profile as part of the registration process.
-This will, among other things, contain a description of your invention, a picture of your poster, one or more pictures of your invention, a scan/picture of each page of your log book, and a 4-min (max) unedited and continuous pitch video about your invention.
-You will receive emailed instructions for how to do this upon registration.
+This will, among other things, contain a description of your invention, a picture of your poster, one or more pictures of your invention, and a 4-min (max) unedited and continuous pitch video about your invention.
 All student inventions will be judged according to this Invention Profile information by a set of pre-event judges.
 During this judging period, each invention will be given a score, and feedback on their invention — both to be provided to the student at the conclusion of judging.
 Dozens of judges will review these inventions and score them, and we expect each invention will be scored by multiple judges.
 Some awards, such as sponsored awards by sponsors without a physical presence at the event, may be judged wholly on this preliminary judging period.
 Some awards will use this score in combination with the on-site score to come up with a final score for each student.
 In short, the Invention Profile is important and should not be just done in a few minutes off the cuff

 For the main Place awards, a combination of the pre-event judging and judging circle judging scores will determine placement.
 For the Staff’s Choice award, the pre-event judging will solely be used to determine a winner.
 For the rest of the awards, any or all of the event judging periods may be used to direct judging, at the discretion of the judges.
 In most instances, these are sponsored awards who will determine the best process for their organizations to select winners.

 All K-2 will be judged online before the event using the student invention profiles only.